CaylinCat/cse15l-lab-reports/lab-report-3-week-6.md

 # Copy whole directories with scp -r
-During Week 5, my group
+During Week 5, my group explored copying and running Markdown Parse files and commands in the cse 15L remote server.
+This included seperately copying the markdown parse directory and then running the commands on the remote computer, and also doing it together.

 ---
 ## Copying Markdown Parse Directory